 It can be hard enough making sure the whole family is getting their recommended 5-a-day fruit and vegetables, but what if you are also feeding a picky eater?
-Good 4 U shares their tips to ensure fussy eaters get their 5-a-day.
+Here are Top Tips To Ensure Fussy Eaters Get Their 5-A-Day.

 #1.
 Add Vegetables to Sauces

 Add chopped broccoli or green peppers to spaghetti sauce.
-Some great ideas in 14 sneaky ways to get vegetables into kids meals.
+Here are some ideas to inspire you in 14 sneaky ways to get vegetables into kids meals.

 Top cereal with fruit slices such as apple, banana or grate some apple or pear into porridge.